ASethi77/asethi77.github.io/dynamic-seal/content/blog/x_cf_pro_orcaslicer.md

 It's Cura-based, which is nice because Cura has always been pretty friendly, but the QIDI proprietary modules haven't kept up with open-source slicers including Cura itself and [OrcaSlicer](https://github.com/SoftFever/OrcaSlicer).
-Understandable, but a somewhat sad state of affairs.
+Understandable, but an unfortunate state of affairs.
+QIDI does offer plugins and profiles to use the X-CF pro with newer versions of Cura, but it's still not quite up to date.
+(I should clarify that the QIDI team and their support is excellent.
+Since QIDI has shifted towards developing Klipper-based printers I don't fault them for not keeping older printer models at the bleeding edge.)

 It would be better to adapt the X-CF Pro profiles to be used in 3rd-party slicers.
-Luckily, OrcaSlicer brings in most of QIDI's filament profiles and base models for the X-CF Pro, which is excellent, however the [Marlin-based G Code](https://marlinfw.org/meta/gcode/) at the start and end of prints does not properly bias the nozzle Z offset, which results in my printer printing in midair.
+Luckily, QIDI provides OrcaSlicer brings in most of QIDI's filament profiles and base models for the X-CF Pro, which is excellent, however the [Marlin-based G Code](https://marlinfw.org/meta/gcode/) at the start and end of prints does not properly bias the nozzle Z offset, which results in my printer printing in midair.